Writing catchy titles for articles is a key part of On-Page SEO. Catchy article titles mean more clicks (CTR) from the search results.

 - Why Your Competitors Are Beating You in the Search Results

-You would think we’re more attuned to positives than negatives.
+You would think we are more attuned to positives than negatives.

-But the reverse is true: our survival instinct picks up on negatives much quicker than positives:
+But the reverse is true: our survival instinct picks up on negatives much quicker than positives.
+That's why the newspapers are full of bad news - bad news sells.

 - What Wikipedia Can't Tell You About Roundup Posts That Go Viral